Weather Forecast for Southern California - Los Angeles, Orange County, Inland Empire, Ventura County - Go Tech Daily

-LOS ANGELES (KABC) – The Southland will see clouds early in the morning with winds rising Sunday evening.
+LOS ANGELES (KABC) – Southern California will experience below average temperatures Monday and for the next few days as rain hits the region Thursday.

-The counties of Los Angeles and Orange will see a maximum of 65 degrees Sunday, falling to 47 overnight.
-Similar conditions will be observed well next week.
+The counties of Los Angeles and Orange can expect morning clouds and cool conditions.
+A maximum of 65 is listening, with the sun.

-The valleys and Inland Empire will peak at 64, falling to 37 overnight.
+The valleys and Inland Empire will see a cold morning with a maximum of 63, while temperatures drop to 39 at night.

 Get the latest rain updates with the free ABC7 Los Angeles app